6.630.2 Absence and Leave for Military-Related Reasons

 1. An employee under a regular full-time work schedule will receive an initial crediting of 104 hours of disabled veteran leave.

-2. An employee who has a part-time or seasonal work schedule will receive a proportionally equivalent amount of disabled veteran leave initially credited based upon the hours in his/her work schedule (5 CFR 630.1305(b).)
+2. An employee who has a part-time or seasonal work schedule will receive a proportionally equivalent amount of disabled veteran leave initially credited based upon the hours in their work schedule.
+(For more information see 5 CFR 630.1305(a).)

 3. Use the following formulas to compute the number of disabled veteran leave hours initially credited, where “hours” means hours in the employee’s established TOD or work schedule.